 Stephen realises that the days in front of him are shorter than the ones behind and sometimes seems to be in a hurry to write as much as he can.
 But his MA slowed him down (hence having to wait so long for ‘Driving Dead’), and it has taught him that plot, character, structure, setting and point of view, are as important as just getting the story on the page.

 He has plans to turn his first book into a TV series with ideas for a stage play, based on a true incident he attended as a cop.
-Audio versions of both books is another idea for the future, but at this time the book he wrote for his MA, ‘Kill-Switch,’ is currently being edited ready to push out to agents and publishers in the new year.
+Audio versions of both books is another idea for the future, but at this time the book he wrote for his MA, originally entitled, ‘Kill-Switch,’ which has now been re-titled ‘Purple One-Five’ is currently being edited ready to push out to agents and publishers in the new year.

 Lots of ideas!
 Lots to do!
 Better get on with it then!